dustinspecker/austin/README.md

 ### spiedFunction.calls

-An array of parameters passed to each exectuion of Spied Function.
+An array of parameters passed to each execution of Spied Function.

 ### spiedFunction.reset()